-***Please note that Depreciation will cancel out your ability for some of your deductions.
+***Please note that depreciation will cancel out your ability to make some deductions.
 Also, if your car is for both business and personal usage, then you need to keep track of your business-related expenses.

-Did you drive yourself, or a loved one to get medical attention?
-There’s a deduction for that too.
+Did you drive yourself or a loved one to get medical attention?
+There’s a vehicle tax deduction for that too.
 Check to see if you qualify.

 As you likely already know, taxes can be difficult to complete accurately.
 The IRS has specific regulations of what you can and cannot deduct.
-You’ll be better off in the long run to have a certified tax professional prepare your taxes for you.
+You’ll be better off in the long run having a certified tax professional prepare your taxes for you.